 Creating truly a memorable experience, the Compass Bonaire team delivers the highest level of hospitality and the sailing, snorkeling, and dinner sail is a superb experience.

 Reservations.
 Compass Bonaire offers several different sailing tours or will customize one for your group.
 Give them a call at 00599 – 786 7757 or book online on the Compass Bonaire website.

 Location.
 Compass Bonaire leaves from the Plaza Resort Marina.
 If you are using GPS on your phone, it may not get you to the correct place (we wound up on the wrong side of the marina).

 What to bring.
 Bonaire is located very close to the equator and the sun is very strong.
 A high SPF sunscreen is recommended and should be reapplied often.
 Wear comfortable clothing and a swimsuit if you plan to snorkel.
 Bring a towel and, of course, a camera for catching that amazing sunset.

-Disclosure & disclaimer: Special thanks to Compass Bonaire for hosting us as their guest.
+Disclaimer: Special thanks to Compass Bonaire for hosting us as their guests.
 The content & opinions expressed are entirely our own.
 Reviews are opinion only and Chasing Light Media accepts no responsibility for how the information is used.